Caterina Albert: Early years and modernism

-Second Period (after 1907)
+Second period (after 1907)

-While in 1920 Albert published a collection of narratives, La Mare Balena, it wasn’t until the end of noucentism in the mid-1920s that she released her second, and last, novel, Un film (A Film) (1926).
+While in 1920 Albert published a collection of narratives, La Mare Balena, it was not until the end of noucentism in the mid-1920s that she released her second, and last, novel, Un film ("A Film") (1926).
 Throughout her career she was also linked to the Jocs Florals of Barcelona, presiding over the judging in 1917.
 She was also a member of the Academy of the Catalan Language (starting in 1915) and the Academy of Great Letters of Barcelona (starting in 1923).
 She won her second Englantina d’or (gold rose, the top prize) of the Jocs Florals de Barcelona with her poem Cavalls del port (Horses of the Port).
 She was also an active folklorist and even archaeologist, collecting and classifying Greek and Roman remnants.
 She fell into her second literary silence with the commencement of hostilities in the Spanish Civil War.

-Postwar Period
+Postwar period

-It wasn’t until 1944 that Albert published another work—her first collection of stories in Spanish, Retablo (1944).
+It was not until 1944 that Albert published another work—her first collection of stories in Spanish, Retablo (1944).
 Two years later she unveiled a collection of literary prose about domestic themes, “Mosaic” (1947), which became the first work reprinted in the Catalan edition of the publishing house Dalmau.
 A little while later she began her prolific relationship with the publisher Selecta, with whom she published “Vida Mòlta” (1950) and “Jubileu” (1951), her last collections of narratives, and finally her “Obres Completes” (Complete Works) (1951, 1972).
 After her death Selecta would rerelease her oeuvre.